What is the Most Common Cause of a Birth Injury in Scranton, PA?

 How Do Healthcare Provider Errors Lead to Birth Injuries?

-A study from the American Medical Association notes that nearly two-thirds (62.4%) of obstetrician-gynecologists (OB/GYNs) have faced lawsuits at least once during their careers.
+Research cited by the American Medical Association found that approximately 62.4% of obstetrician-gynecologists have been named in at least one medical malpractice lawsuit during their careers, reflecting the high-risk nature of obstetrical care.
 Several specific forms of medical negligence frequently contribute to birth injuries in Scranton hospitals:

 Failure to Monitor Maternal and Fetal Vital Signs